There are 10 types of people in the world: those who understand binary numbers and those who don't.

 0 1 0 0 0 1 1 0 1 1 0 1 1 1 1 0 ...

 There is no way for you (or a computer) to know what it means.
-It could be an integer, a string of characters, a floating point number, or something else.
+It could be an integer, a string of characters, a floating point number, or something else (part of a GIF graphic, for example).
 This is one reason why all Java variables have a declared type.
 The type of a variable tells the computer how to interpret the data.

 Float and double are useful with scientific and engineering computation, and with statistics.
 Outside of these areas they should mostly be avoided.
 Float is preferred to double when memory is short, or when you need a very large number of values and can tolerate the lower precision.
 The performance advantage of floats to doubles is modest on modern hardware, and should not be a consideration.